Spanish cruiser Vizcaya: Spanish-American War

 Brooklyn now focused on Vizcaya, closing to a range of 950 yd and pounding Vizcaya with numerous 8 in and 5 in shell hits, while battleships USS Texas, Iowa, Oregon, and Indiana also scored hits.
 Vizcaya managed to score two 5.5-inch hits on Brooklyn, killing the lone American sailor who died in the battle.
 But at about 1100, Brooklyn scored two 8-inch hits on Vizcaya; one detonated a torpedo in her forward tube and blew a large part of her bow off, and the other knocked down her bridge and set her decorative woodwork and wooden furnishings on fire.
 When the fire began to cause ready ammunition for the secondary battery to explode, the end was clearly at hand for Vizcaya.
 At 1106, she turned toward the shore, struck her battle ensign, and ran herself up on the beach.

 Some of her sailors made it ashore, although they had to beware of Cuban insurgents, who began to shoot the survivors of the wrecked Spanish ships.
 Others were rescued by American sailors who brought small boats alongside the wrecks to take off survivors.
 One of those rescued was the commanding officer of Vizcaya, Captain Don Antonio Eulate, who, when brought aboard Iowa, looked at the burning wreck of his ship, raised his hand in salute, and called out "Adios, Vizcaya!"
 Immediately, as if on cue, the cruiser's forward magazines exploded.

 Postwar, a U.S. Navy survey team evaluating Spanish wrecks for their potential for being raised and put in American service concluded that Vizcaya was beyond salvage.

-At present, the Naval Battle Underwater Park of Santiago de Cuba has been created to preserve the wrecks of the ships and pay tribute to the brave sailors who perished in the place.
-Aquatic immersions can be made.

 Commemoration

-Two of Vizcayas 140-mm (5.5-inch) naval guns were salvaged from her wreck and is on permanent display at the United States Naval Academy in Annapolis, Maryland.

-Another of Vizcayas 140-mm guns is in Grant Park in Galena, Illinois, and one is at Historic Fort Wayne in Detroit Michigan.
+Two of Vizcaya's 140 mm naval guns were salvaged from her wreck and is on permanent display at the United States Naval Academy in Annapolis, Maryland and one 140-millimeter gun is on outdoor display at the United States Military Academy at West Point, New York.
+Another of Vizcaya's 140 mm guns is in Grant Park in Galena, Illinois, and still another is at Historic Fort Wayne in Detroit, Michigan.
+Finally yet another is on display in Public Square in Cleveland, Ohio.

+The Government of Cuba created Cuba's first underwater national monument, the Archaeological Park of the Natural and Cultural Underwater Heritage Battle of Santiago de Cuba, in 2015 along an approximately 120 km stretch of Cuba's southern coast to preserve the wrecks of the ships and pay tribute to sailors who died in the Battle of Santiago de Cuba.
+Wreck diving is permitted in the park.